 Accountability and Transparency

-The exchange must be accountable to the public, and individual and small business consumers, not the special interests.
-The exchange’s legislative mandate and mission statement should clearly state that the exchange is to be operated for the benefit of individuals, businesses and their employees, not the insurance and health care industries.
-It should be run and overseen by representatives drawn from the consumer and small business communities that the exchange is designed to serve, not insurers or providers who could benefit financially from the exchange’s decisions.
+The exchange must be accountable to the public, and the individual and small business consumers, not the special interests.
+The exchange’s legislative mandate and mission statement should clearly state that the exchange is to be operated for the benefit of individuals, businesses and their employees, not insurance and health care industries.
+It should be run and overseen by representatives drawn from amongst the consumers and small business communities that the exchange is designed to serve, not insurers or providers who could benefit financially from the exchange’s decisions.